bjhammack/intracranial-hemorrhage-detection/README.md

 First, the training label CSV needed to be transformed into a format that could actually be used for training.
 After this, the images needed to be imported, their patient IDs and pixel arrays extracted, then they needed to be matched to their training label, so I could actually identify what types of hemorrhaging were occuring in each image.

 With this all complete, the data was in a condition for initial analysis.

+## Note
+After import, the numpy arrays of both the images and the labels that were imported are written to .npy files in the `/data/` folder.
+This is so subsequent analysis can be performed without going through the tedious image import every time.
+These files do NOT contain the whole dataset and may not be the version of the import used in the final iteration of the model.

 # Data Analysis